mrvautin/adminMongo/README.md

 3. Start application: `npm start`
 4. Visit [http://127.0.0.1:1234](http://127.0.0.1:1234) in your browser

+### Features

+* Manage from a connection level for easy access to multiple databases
+* Create/Delete databases
+* Create/Delete/Edit collection
+* Create/Delete/Edit documents
+* Create/Delete indexes
+* Query documents
+* Collection statistics
+* Export collections in JSON format

+### Limitations

+* Documents need to have an "_id" value which is a string, integer, or MongoDB ObjectId.
+Documents using Composite ID indexing is currently not supported.

 #### Configuration

 adminMongo will listen on host: `localhost` and  port: `1234` by default.
 This can be overwritten by adding a config file in `/config/app.json` in the following format: